StephenHaugland/AI_Final_Project/README.md

 # AI_Final_Project

-This is a repository containing an artificial intelligence final project created by myself and Stephen Haugland.
+This is a repository containing an artificial intelligence final project.
 It is a genetic algorithms project written in Python.
 The algorithm is loosely based on the principles of natural selection and evolution.
 The goal was to create artificial bots that would navigate a maze, reproduce, and learn to improve navigation of the maze in successive generations.
 The key application of genetic algorithms to the field of AI is the ability of the algorithm to search a space of potential solutions to find optimal solutions to a given problem.
 Given the right problem, a genetic algorithm can compute a predominant solution much quicker and with much more efficiency than a human.

 ## The maze